 “I have no idea, Grandfather, I thought you were alone?
 What do you mean he spent too much time in the sun?”

 “He did.
 Dry cracked skin, red, peeling, patchy.
 Looked like he had spent two weeks in the desert chasing his own tail.
-Wait, that’s right!
-He wanted revenge against a tail.”
+He was on his way to Helen’s Bay.

 “Yes, Madrik.
 That’s exactly what I said.”